OssiB/hadoop-meetup/README.md

 ```
 ### Oozie workflow
-Is is possible to run dependent jobs using Oozie workflow.
+It is possible to run dependent jobs using Oozie workflow.
 Workflow definitions are written in XML using
 Hadoop Process Definition Language.
-Workflow file ```src\main\resources\state-rep-mr\workflow.xml```
+Workflow file ```src\main\resources\state-rep-workflow\workflow.xml```
 has excatly same functionality as ```StateReputationDriver``.
 An Oozie workflow application is made up
 * workflow definition file
 * jar files